Unity-Technologies/ml-agents/docs/Training-Imitation-Learning.md

        width="700" border="0" />
 </p>

-The ML-Agents toolkit provides two features that enable your agent to learn from demonstrations.
+The ML-Agents Toolkit provides two features that enable your agent to learn from demonstrations.
 In most scenarios, you can combine these two features.

 * GAIL (Generative Adversarial Imitation Learning) uses an adversarial approach to